- Save Up to 40% | View our Best Sellers

-Peace Lily Plants Buying & Growing Guide
+Peace Lilies for Sale - Buying & Growing Guide

 - Its flowers emit a distinct smell that attracts pollinators.

-- Peace lilies are highly desirable in the practice of Feng Shui.
+- Peace Lilies are highly desirable in the practice of Feng Shui.

 Planting and Care

-Peace lilies can be planted outdoors in-ground or in patio containers in zones 10-12.
+Peace Lilies can be planted outdoors in-ground or in patio containers in zones 10-12.
 All other zones should grow them indoors.
 Plants should be planted in a shady area.
 The ideal daytime temperature range should be 68 to 85 degrees Fahrenheit, with nighttime temperatures being 40 to 55 degrees Fahrenheit.
 Soil should be moist but well-drained.
 Avoid planting in areas where water pools or floods.
 When planting, be sure to space them about three feet apart.

-For outdoor/indoor container planting, place your peace lily in a well-draining container that’s about three to five inches wider than the root ball.
+For outdoor/indoor container planting, place your Peace Lily in a well-draining container that’s about three to five inches wider than the root ball.
 These plants require very little fertilizer.
 It’s best to avoid top shelf potting mixes as they contain fertilizer that may burn the roots.
 Make your own potting mix using a mixture of peat moss (40%,) vermiculite (20%,) pine bark (20%), and perlite (20%.)

 When grown indoors these plants should be placed in low-light areas and out of direct sunlight.